sealmove/hexalepis/README.md

 # hex
-## Hex editor made effecient &amp; intuitive
+## Hex editor made effecient

 ### Introduction
-This project was inspired by Simon Tatham's [article](https://www.chiark.greenend.org.uk/~sgtatham/tweak/btree.html) and is an effort to apply his ideas into a real project.
+Hex editors needs special optimizations (different from text editors) which are typically not implemented.
+This project was inspired by Simon Tatham's [article](https://www.chiark.greenend.org.uk/~sgtatham/tweak/btree.html) and is an effort to apply his ideas into a *real project*.
+This means **hex**, other than effeciency, also aims for featurefulness, stability and support for a wide range of platforms (Linux, MacOS, Windows and browsers).
+An additional goal is simplicity.

-Text editors are optimized based on common text operations (per line editing, etc).
-While editing hex values, a very different set of operations becomes common; thus, hex editors need special data structures and algorithms for achieving comparable effeciency.

-#### Time effeciency
+### Time effeciency
 | Operation | Complexity |
 |---------- | ---------- |
 | Replace | O(1) |